 Parents/Legal Guardians of Students under the age of 21 may be notified when a Student is found responsible for violating the Georgia Tech Student Policy on Alcohol and other Drugs when any of the following occur:

 a.
-A Student endangers himself/herself or others while under the influence of alcohol or other substances.
+A Student endangers themselves or others while under the influence of alcohol or other substances.
 Specific instances include driving under the influence, fighting, alcohol poisoning, and hospitalization.

 b.
-The Vice President for Student Life and Dean of Students determines that any future violation of Institute Policy will most likely result in suspension from the Institute.
+The Associate Vice President for Student Engagement and Well-being/Dean of Students determines that any future violation of Institute Policy will most likely result in suspension from the Institute.

 c.
 A Student Conduct Administrator determines that any future violation of Institute Policy will likely result in removal from housing.